-The exponential increase in the number of startups has rendered Employee Stock Option Plans (ESOPs) quite popular.
+The exponential increase in startups has rendered Employee Stock Option Plans (ESOPs) quite popular.
 While startups leverage ESOPs to attract and retain top talent, employees think of ESOPs as a means to generate considerable wealth.
-Employees, in the process, align thetrica equitylves closely with the organizational roadmap, knowing that liquidation will make them millionaires one day.
+Employees, in the process, align the trica equity lves closely with the organizational roadmap, knowing that liquidation will make them millionaires one day.

 However, generating liquidity is not easy.
-A plethora of ESOP tax implications surround both startups & employees, and understanding all of them may prove to be tricky.
-In this blog, we bring to you all you need to know about ESOP-related tax implications.
-But before moving to the tax part, it is important to be familiar with these three key terminologies that are associated with ESOPs (you can read our full ESOP dictionary here)
+A plethora of ESOP tax implications surround both startups & employees, and understanding all of them may be tricky.
+In this blog, we bring all you need to know about ESOP-related tax implications.
+But before moving to the tax part, it is essential to be familiar with these three key terminologies that are associated with ESOPs (you can read our complete ESOP dictionary here)

-Vesting Date: Vesting date is the date on which the employee is entitled to buy shares after fulfilling the conditions agreed upon on the Share Holders’ Agreement
+Vesting Date: The vesting date is the date on which the employee is entitled to buy shares after fulfilling the conditions agreed upon in the Share Holders’ Agreement

 Exercise Period: After vesting, the employee earns the right to buy the ESOPs granted to them.
 However, the employee can buy those shares only during a certain period of time.
 This is the exercise period